 Solar flares and Corona Mass Ejections (CMEs) are energetic events in the active sun.
 The radiation and high energy particles are emitted by these events.
 The radio emission of these energetic events can be identified as solar radio bursts.
 These radio bursts can be detected by the CALLISTO system at ACCIMT.
 The data is available to investigate these energetic events which mostly unknown the physical processes behind.

 Exoplanetary Astronomy is the study of planetary systems around stars other than our sun.

-Asteroseismology allows to determine the internal structure of stars by studying their oscillations.
+Asteroseismology; the only way of determining the internal structure of stars by studying their oscillations.

 Cataclysmic variables are interacting binary stars comprising a white dwarf accreting matter from a companion star.

 Solar Radio Bursts

 The radio emissions of solar flares detect by CALLISTO system at ACCIMT.

 In 1996, ACCIMT hosted the UN/ESA workshop on Basic Space Science which resulted the commissioning of the GOTO 45cm Cassagrain telescope donated by the Japanese Government.
 This is the largest optical telescope facility available in Sri Lanka which is meant for carrying out basic research studies in astronomy as well as for teaching astronomy to school and university students.